 Some of the best baking soda uses for your home include:

-There are a few jobs around the home many of us despise – and it’s likely they did back in the day.
+There are a few jobs around the home many of us despise – and it’s likely they did back in the day too.

 Older generations had some simple solutions for some of the home’s more frustrating tasks.

 You’d be hard-pressed to find a modern family home pantry that doesn’t have at least one paper towel roll in there.
-Unfortunately, these single-use products usually aren’t recyclable and when you add it up, are an expensive cleaning tool that we don’t really need.
+Some days, my pantry is home to a pile of paper towels.
+Unfortunately, these single-use products usually aren’t recyclable and when you add them up, are an expensive cleaning tool that we don’t really need.

-You’ll not only save money, you’ll be helping the environment for future generations as well.
+You’ll not only save money, but you’ll also be helping the environment for future generations as well.